Robert Nozick: Later works

 The Examined Life (1989), aimed towards a more general audience, explores themes of love, the impact of death, questions of faith, the nature of reality, and the meaning of life.
-The book takes its name from the quote by Socrates, that "the unexamined life is not worth living".
+The book takes its name from the quotation by Socrates, that "the unexamined life is not worth living".
 In it, Nozick attempts to find meaning in everyday experiences, and considers how we might come to feel "more real".
 In this pursuit, Nozick discusses the death of his father, reappraises the experience machine, and proposes "the matrix of reality" as a means of understanding how individuals might better connect with reality in their own lives.

 The Nature of Rationality (1993) presents a theory of practical reason that attempts to embellish classical decision theory.
 In this work, Nozick grapples with Newcomb's problem and the Prisoner's Dilemma, and introduces the concept of symbolic utility to explain how actions might symbolize certain ideas, rather than being carried out to maximize expected utility in the future.

 Socratic Puzzles (1997) is a collection of Nozick's previous papers alongside some new essays.
 While the discussions are quite disparate, the essays generally draw from Nozick's previous interests in both politics and philosophy.
-Notably, this includes Nozick's 1983 review of The Case for Animal Rights by Tom Regan, where he says animal rights activists are often considered "cranks" and appears to go back on the vegetarian position he previously maintained in Anarchy, State and Utopia.
+Notably, this includes Nozick's 1983 review of The Case for Animal Rights by Tom Regan, where he says animal rights activists are often considered "cranks" and appears to go back on the vegetarian position he previously maintained in Anarchy, State, and Utopia.

 Nozick's final work, Invariances (2001), applies insights from physics and biology to questions of objectivity in such areas as the nature of necessity and moral value.
 Nozick introduces his theory of truth, in which he leans towards a deflationary theory of truth, but argues that objectivity arises through being invariant under various transformations.
 For example, space-time is a significant objective fact because an interval involving both temporal and spatial separation is invariant, whereas no simpler interval involving only temporal or only spatial separation is invariant under Lorentz transformations.
 Nozick argues that invariances, and hence objectivity itself, emerged through a theory of evolutionary cosmology across possible worlds.